felixjwong/antibioticsai/README.md

 This notebook reproduces the maximal common substructure analyses described in Supplementary Note 2, Extended Data Figs. 6 and 7, and the <i>Methods</i> section of the paper.
 All cells in the notebook can be executed to reproduce the analysis.
 As above, additional in-line comments are provided with each cell to describe what each cell evaluation is performing.

+### In silico libraries and prediction results

+A copy of antibiotic model predictions, using the checkpoints in "final_checkpoints/antibiotic_staph", for the Mcule purchasable database (ver.
+200601) and 799,140 compounds from a Broad Institute database used in this work is available in the "library_predictions" folder.
+There, the SMILES string and antibiotic prediction score of each compound is provided.
+The databases are split over 1,128 and 8 CSV files, respectively.

 <!-- CONTACT -->
 ## Contact